-- Quizzes are on-campus - Quizzes are closed-book, one page of notes allowed (8.5x11" paper). - A calculator without data storage (except a single value) is allowed. - No makeup will be provided for any quiz missed. - The lowest quiz grade will be dropped.
+- Quizzes are on-campus - To improve learning outcomes, quizzes are closed-book, no notes allowed - A calculator without data storage (except a single value) is allowed. - No makeup will be provided for any guiz missed. - The lowest guiz grade will be dropped.